peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

 The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
 This implementation returns a positive number if  <i>other</i>
  is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 .

+<a id="CompareToValue_int"></a>
+### CompareToValue

+    public int CompareToValue(
+        int intOther);

+Not documented yet.

+Not documented yet.

+<b>Parameters:</b>

+ * <i>intOther</i>: Not documented yet.

+<b>Return Value:</b>

+The return value is not documented yet.

+<a id="CompareToValue_PeterO_Numbers_ERational"></a>
+### CompareToValue

+    public int CompareToValue(
+        PeterO.Numbers.ERational other);

+Compares the mathematical value of an arbitrary-precision rational number with that of this instance.
+In this method, NaN values are greater than any other ERational value, and two NaN values (even if their payloads differ) are treated as equal by this method.
+This method is not consistent with the Equals method.

+<b>Parameters:</b>

+ * <i>other</i>: An arbitrary-precision rational number.

+<b>Return Value:</b>

+Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.
+This implementation returns a positive number if  <i>other</i>
+ is null, to conform to the.NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

+.